rameshgchavan/stb-crm-frontend/README.md

 ### ./src/`index.js`
 This is a entry file of app.
 - This file renders App.js component that has wrapped in HashRouter and Redux Store (Provider)
 - In this file I have imported bootstrap css and js modules.

+### ./src/`functions`
+This folder contains transactions, customers and users related functions

+### ./src/`crudAPIs`
+- This folder contains transactions, customers and users related axios HTTP requests (APIs)
+- These APIs are usefull for Create, Read, Update and Delete the requested data in/from database (MongoDb)

 ### Step to create project on local machine
 1. create: stb-crm-project folder into your drive